 Similar to other museums in Kota Tua Jakarta, Museum Bank Indonesia uses a historical building.
 The difference is the building was intended and used as a bank since the beginning.

-Museum Bank Indonesia resides in a grand building.
+Museum Bank Indonesia resides in a grand building across Jakarta Kota train station.
 Initially, it was De Javasche Bank building, then in 1953 it was nationalized and became Bank Indonesia.
 Since Bank Indonesia occupies the new office in Jalan MH.
 Thamrin no. 2, Jakarta, this historical building in the Jakarta old town was renovated and in 2009 it became Bank Indonesia Museum.

-The security in this museum is tight.
-We have to pass the security check in the front door and we are not allowed to bring our bag inside the museum.
-We can borrow a small bag to carry our valuables though.
+One thing that makes Museum Bank Indonesia stands out from other museums is the security of this museum, which feels like we are entering an airport instead of a museum.
+We have to pass the security check at the front door and we are not allowed to bring our bag inside the museum.
+We can borrow a small plastic bag to carry our valuables though.

 The museum itself only occupies a portion of the ground floor.
 It divided into 4 zones:

 The reception area is the location where it used to be teller transactions.
 We could see several teller booths here.
 This part of the building is beautifully decorated with stained glass windows.

 The next zone is the history of money in Indonesia.
 The information here is presented through diorama, pictures and narrated story.

 The story started from centuries ago when many traders came to Indonesia looking for commodities, especially spices.
 The top three spices were: nutmeg, clove, and sandalwood.